TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ## Main code

 Some of the functions found throughout the different files have two funtions that do the same with a slightly different name.
 However one of them only takes "self" as an argument and the other also takes "event" as an argument.
 This is because they can be activated using a physical button and a button on screen.
 Physical buttons come with an extra parameter (event).
-This is why a seperate function has to be made.
+This is why a seperate function has been made.
 For example MainMidWindow has start and startB.
 If any code is unclear, further explanation can always be found in the comments in the file itself.

 * Main_File_FC

 To be able to make a graphical user interface that contains objects, a window has to be made.
 This is what happens in the main file with the use of Tkinter.
-The main file defines how big the user interface window will be, then calls a function "display" from the class "Layout", which can be found in the file "BotMidWindow", and loops this forever.
+The main file defines how big the user interface window will be, then calls a function "display" from the class "Layout", which can be found in the file "BotMidWindow", and loops this till the program is stopped.

 * MainMidWindow

 MainMidWindow contains the software for the top part of the window.
 The top part of the screen is used to display the most important information and the most urgent messages.
 It displays the current speed, the cooling fluid temperature, the time that has passed, how much battery energy is left and the gas/brake paddle positions.
 A timer is displayed so the driver knows how much time has passed since the race started.
 This combined with the battery energy level and the temperature level will tell if the driver is asking too much from the car or not.

 To place objects in the window, a canvas has to be made and placed in the window.
-This is done using:
+This is done using the code below.
+The canvas function has a lot of different parameters.
+The first field is the window the canvas is created in, then the size, border and background are defined.
 ```
-self.MainMidWindow = Canvas(self.window, width= 840, height=420,borderwidth = 0.0, bg='black', highlightthickness=0)
+self.MainMidWindow = Canvas(self.window, width= 840, height=420, borderwidth = 0.0, highlightthickness=0, bg='black' )
 self.MainMidWindow.pack_propagate(0)
 ```